Becheler/Becheler.github.io/pages/tuto_R_sillycoal.md

 Does the result seem to change qualitatively a lot for the same parameters k and N?*

-I personally got all gene coalescing in one parent after only two generations, then in sequence no coalescence at all during all the generations:
+I personally got all gene coalescing in one parent after only two generations, then in sequence no coalescence at all during:

 [triple coalescence](({{site.url}}/pictures/triple_coalescence.png)
 [no coalescence](({{site.url}}/pictures/no_coalescence.png)

-Try to explore the variability of the trees that this model can generate by trying to *rematch* my results.
+Try to explore the variability of the trees that this model can generate by trying to *rematch* these results.

 > **Question #3:**
 Can you compute the probability of these two simulation outputs?*